Azeret/galIMF/README.md

 For users who already have installed Python 3, we recommend using [pip](https://pip.pypa.io/en/stable/) to install all required packages.
 An instruction can be found [here](https://www.scipy.org/install.html).

 For users having both Python 2 and Python 3 installed, your two Python interpreter may coexisting with the same name.
-See [this page](https://stackoverflow.com/questions/341184/can-i-install-python-3-x-and-2-x-on-the-same-computer).
+See [this page](https://stackoverflow.com/questions/341184/can-i-install-python-3-x-and-2-x-on-the-same-computer) if it causes any problem.